 Volunteering at The Wilderness Center Volunteer Registration Form

 Volunteers are the heart and soul of The Wilderness Center.
-Everything that happens here is touched by volunteers.
-Every volunteer is important and appreciated.
-It’s the joy of giving, the feeling of accomplishment, and the friendly, fun atmosphere that bring hundreds of people to TWC to volunteer thousands of hours every year.
-Best of all, volunteering at TWC brings you together with wonderful people who share a love of nature, are eager to learn more about it, and want to preserve it and pass it on for others to enjoy.
+Everything that happens here is touched by volunteers and each is important and appreciated.
+It’s the joy of giving, the feeling of accomplishment, and best of all, bringing you together with wonderful people who share a love of nature, are eager to learn more about it, want to preserve it and of course, pass it on for others to enjoy.

 If you’d like to become a volunteer or have any questions about volunteering at TWC, contact Volunteer Coordinator Debbie Casto at 330-359-5235, ext.
 210. You are welcome to e-mail your form to firstname.lastname@example.org or print your form and mail to: The WildernessCenter P.O.
 Box 202 Wilmot, Ohio 44689